 • Lightroom web is another way to view, organize and edit your photos, this time in a regular web browser.
 This way, you can view and edit your photos on any computer that doesn’t have Lightroom installed.

 • Adobe Lightroom Classic is the ‘old’ Lightroom.
-It’s a desktop program that stores photos in the traditional way, on your computer, and while it can syncrhonize with Adobe’s cloud storage, it’s on a more limited basis, and does not actually need the cloud storage to work.
+It’s a desktop program that stores photos in the traditional way, on your computer, and while it can synchronize with Adobe’s cloud storage, it’s on a more limited basis, and does not actually need the cloud storage to work.

 - Read more: Adobe Lightroom vs Lightroom Classic